 "I began working as a Teacher's Aide in 1974.
 There have been moments of despair, but they were few and far between.
 It has been a chapter in my life I wouldn't have wanted to miss.
 I have enjoyed working with the teachers that have been employed at the school, and I have enjoyed the children very much."

-Prior to 1960, no school existed in Dore Lake.
+Before 1960, no school existed in Dore Lake.
 Children of school age received their education through the Regina School of Correspondence.
 The parents of these children acted as teachers.
-By 1960, there was enough school age children to acquire a teacher and establish a school.
+By 1960, there were enough school-age children to acquire a teacher and establish a school.
 It was decided that the school be established at the South End of Dore, where the road terminated.
 This meant that all families wishing to send their children to the new school had to move their homes, from around the lake to the South End of Dore Lake.

-School officially opened in September 1960, at the D.N.R. garage.
+School officially opened on September 1960, at the D.N.R. garage.
 The children used picnic tables as desks and Michael Parchewsky, the first teacher, used a Coca-Cola blackboard to write on.

 The Dore Lake School Board was organized by the residents in 1960.
 During the early years, the Board kept the school repaired, organized parents to cut wood to heat the school, and put on bingos and dances to raise money for Christmas and picnics.